Economic Evaluation in Health Care9th - 11th May 2018 and 7th - 11th November 2018

 Finish at 3.30pm ** The final programme may be subject to minor amendment

-The Short Course takes place in the Darwin Room, within the Hamilton Centre at Brunel University London.
+The Short Course takes place in the Hamilton Centre at Brunel University London.

 Accommodation is in the Lancaster Lodge at the Brunel University Campus.
 This is a comfortable and modern conference facility, close to Heathrow and with excellent road and public transport links.